Donaldson-Thomas invariants of length 2 flops: Preservation of Superpotentials under Auto-Equivalences

-Recall that a DG-category $\cC$ is smooth if it is perfect as a bimodule over itself, and its is proper proper if the the cohomology $\H^\bullet\kern-1pt\cC(c,c')$ is finite dimensional for all $c,c'\in\Ob\cN$, If a DG category $\cC$ is smooth and proper, it admits a perfect pairing on its Hochschild homology (see \cite{ShklyarovHRRforDGA}), which is the DG-categorical analogue of the Mukai pairing for smooth projective schemes \cite{CaldararuMukai}.
-The duality induced by this pairing identifies left and right Calabi--Yau structures.
+for the induced maps on (co-)homology.
+If a DG category $\cC$ is smooth and proper, it admits a perfect pairing $\HH_\bullet(\cC) \simeq \HH^\bullet(\cC,\cC^*)$ which is compatible with DG-functors (see the work of Shklyarov \cite{Shklyarov13}), and identifies left and right Calabi--Yau structures.
+This is the DG-categorical analogue of the Mukai pairing for smooth projective schemes as in the work of Caldararu \cite{Caldararu03}.

-In the non-compact Calabi-Yau setting we work in, the DG-categories are smooth but not proper.
-There nonetheless exists a pairing when restricting to a subcategory $\cN\subset \cC$ of \emph{compactly supported} objects, as shown in \cite{BravDyckerhoffRelativeCY}.
+In the noncompact Calabi-Yau setting we work in, all DG-categories of interest (e.g. enhancements of $\D^b(\mod A)$) are smooth but \emph{not} proper.
+There nonetheless exists a pairing when restricting to a subcategory $\cN\subset \cC$ of \emph{compactly supported} objects, as shown by Brav--Dyckerhoff \cite{BD19}.
 Recall that an object $p\in \cC$ is compactly supported if $\cC(c,p) \in \DGPerf\C$ for all $c\in\cC$.
-If $\cN \subset \cC$ is the full DG-subcategory on a set of compactly supported objects, then the diagonal bimodule $\cC$ defines a DG-functor
+If $\cN \subset \cC$ is the full DG-subcategory on a set of compactly supported objects, then the diagonal bimodule $\cC$ defines a morphism of DG categories